ThePotatoArchivist/Maglev/README.md

   | Oxidized | 1 blocks/tick |
 - Minecarts remember which track they're on so rails can cross underneath and they stay on the right track
 - You may place blocks between the rail and minecart to have invisible rails

+## Notes

+- Does not work with experimental minecart mechanics yet, this will be added in the future